trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    These lines log the attestations that the baker makes.

    If the baker does not have attestation rights, the log contains lines that start with `The following delegates have no attesting rights at level ...`.

+   Note that even though the baker daemon is using the consensus key, the attestations refer to the baker key.
+   The consensus key makes attestations on behalf of the baker key but the baking daemon does not need access to the baker key.

 After the attestation delay, whether or not you have attestation rights, proceed to [Step 5: Verifications](/tutorials/join-dal-baker/verify-rights).